nordeck/matrix-widget-toolkit/packages/testing/README.md

 ### Verifying Sending of Events

-As the methods of the mock are using `jest.fn()`, you can verify all of them:
+As the methods of the mock are using `vi.fn()`, you can verify all of them:

 ```typescript
 // In your code, send an event: